Kingdom of Africa

-The Kingdom of Africa was an extension of the frontier zone of the Siculo-Norman state in the former Roman province of Africa (Ifrīqiya in Arabic), corresponding to Tunisia and parts of Algeria and Libya today.
+The Kingdom of Africa was an extension of the frontier zone of the Kingdom of Sicily in the former Roman province of Africa (Ifrīqiya in Arabic), corresponding to Tunisia and parts of Algeria and Libya today.
 The main primary sources for the kingdom are Arabic (Muslim); the Latin (Christian) sources are scanter.

 The Sicilian conquest of Africa began under Roger II in 1146–1148.
 Sicilian rule consisted of military garrisons in the major towns, exactions on the local Muslim population, protection of Christians, and the minting of coin.
 The local aristocracy was largely left in place, and Muslim princes controlled the civil government under Sicilian oversight.
 Economic connections between Sicily and Africa, which were strong before the conquest, were strengthened, while ties between Africa and northern Italy were expanded.
 Early in the reign of William I, the Kingdom of Africa fell to the Almohad Caliphate (1158–1160).
 Its most enduring legacy was the realignment of Mediterranean powers brought about by its demise and the Siculo-Almohad peace finalised in 1180.